 Paper applications and supporting application documents are retained for two years and then confidentially destroyed.
-Electronic data is retained for a period of seven years.
+Electronic data is retained for a period of three years.
 No documents will be returned to Applicants.

 - the IP address of the visitorís web server